-An interesting feature reported by \cite{tlatova:2018} is that at 0$^{\circ}$ latitude, odd cycles have positive offsets and even cycles have negative offsets up through cycle 22.
-We did not observe a similar effect although the difference may be due to differences in fitting: \citet{tlatova:2018} fit the latitudinally binned data that contained multiple entried for a given AR while our procedure only samples an AR once and fits all data points, not the binned averages.
-However, this may be an interesting point for further investigation, especially if one can concentrate only on the lower latitude ARs that appear to be the regions contributing to the offset.
+An interesting feature reported by \cite{tlatova:2018} is that at 0$^{\circ}$ latitude, odd cycles have positive offsets, i.e. a positive tilt angle value, and even cycles have negative offsets, i.e. a negative tilt angle value, up through Cycle 22.
+We did not observe a similar effect, although the difference may be due to differences in fitting: \citet{tlatova:2018} fit the latitudinally binned data that included multiple entries for a given AR, while our procedure only samples each AR once and fits all data points, not the binned averages.
+However, this may be an interesting point for further investigation, especially if one can concentrate only on the lower-latitude ARs that appear to be the regions contributing to the offset.

-The statistically significant result that the $\bar{\gamma}$ values in the combined hemispheric data increase from 3.27$\pm$0.75$^{\circ}$ when 20\% of the flux has emerged in an AR to 6.67$\pm$0.66$^{\circ}$ (see Table 1 confirms previous results of \citet{schunker:2020} who found that ARs initially emerge nearly East-West aligned and the tilt angles become larger, on average, as more flux emerges.
-The individual hemispheres exhibit the same trend with an approximately 3$^{\circ}$ increase in $\bar{\gamma}$ values during emergence. \citet{stenflo:2012} also finds an evolution towards the standard Joy's law tilt over the course of an AR lifetime.

 Previous research has reported that $\gamma$ and Joy's law slopes are not dependent on the amount of flux contained within the AR or the size of the AR \citep{fisher:1995, stenflo:2012}.